PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

       'NumberOfOriginalLevels' : [] }

 Each key in the dictionary corresponds to a list of the variables as indicated by the key.
-The length of each list for each key is of course the same and all elements at the same index in the lists correspond to each other.
+The length of each list for each key is the same and all elements at the same index in the lists correspond to each other.
 They can be read with the following command:

 .. code:: Python